 Suggestions on where to eat in Radicofani

 Radicofani does not have many shops to choose from, however, within the historical centre there are quaint gift shops and delicatessens.
-There is plenty of famous locally produced wine, olive oil, cheeses and salami’s to take home together with souveniers.
+There is plenty of famous locally produced wine, olive oil, cheese and salami to take home together with souveniers.
 There are a couple of banks and an Internet Point if required.

 If you are looking for a small tranquil village in Tuscany, with little traffic and fantastic views, then Radicofani is certainly a place to visit, whether for the day, or for a few.
 The historical centre is set on a bit of a climb, therefore maybe it would be a good idea to take comfortable shoes, then take your time and enjoy.